 We no longer had our beloved vw camper, but still had the piano

 Our older boys who were bi-lingual, had a new world to adapt to where everything was said and written in English, they had done all their schooling in German.
-They kept in touch with their friends in Germany and now our second son is living back there with his (English) wife and children.
+They kept in touch with their friends in Germany and our second son went back there to live for a few years with his family.